-Now at 58 years of age, I have come to understand that living is not in the planning but life is really found in the journey.
+Now, I have come to understand that living is not in the planning but life is really found in the journey.
 And that is what I hope Posts From Along the Road will share with you.
 That through the highs and lows experienced along life’s road we can come to know and even appreciate everything that life brings our way.

 I retired in May of 2018 from 37+ years of work in the Information Technology field which I enjoyed tremendously.
 Yet another Nerd justification!
 In August of 2019, I moved out of my apartment, put all my household belongings in storage, bought a 38′ motor home, and am now living full time in it with my Doodle named Izzy.